eduardantonoff/binary-search/README.md

 ### Conclusions: <a name="conclusions"></a>

 Based on the results, I can conclude that the binary search algorithm is an effective way to guess a randomly generated number with the fewest possible attempts.
-We also learned how to use GitHub and how to write efficient Python code.
+I also learned how to use GitHub and how to write efficient Python code.

+### Requirements:

+- Python 3.6 or higher
+- NumPy 1.19.5

 ### References: <a name="references"></a>